Flevy Management Insights Case Study

 Explore more TRIZ deliverables

-To improve the effectiveness of implementation, we can leverage best practice documents in TRIZ.
-These resources below were developed by management consulting firms and TRIZ subject matter experts.
+To improve the effectiveness of implementation, we can leverage the TRIZ templates below that were developed by management consulting firms and TRIZ subject matter experts.

 The implementation team utilized the Theory of Constraints (TOC) framework to enhance process innovation through TRIZ methodology.
 TOC focused on identifying and managing the most limiting factor, or constraint, that hindered the organization's ability to achieve its goals.
 This framework was instrumental in identifying bottlenecks within the healthcare processes, which aligned with the TRIZ objective of finding inventive solutions to complex problems.
 The team followed this approach: